rozenmad/Menori/README.md

 # Menori
-library for simple 3D rendering in LÖVE
+LÖVE library for simple 3D and 2D rendering based on scene graph.